-The students developed and implemented a range of highly creative projects in the fields of arts, media, games and quizzes, research and sustainable joint actions.
-What makes the projects particularly impressive is the high identification of the students with “their” World Heritage Sites.
-The projects all share one goal: Students wanted to reach out to their peers and communities to pass on what they have learned and experienced about World Heritage and climate change - and to encourage them to reflect on the issue themselves and activate them for the mission of safeguarding heritage and climate.
-They did that in a highly creative way, making each of the projects unique and personal.
-Find out more about the students projects here!
+The students developed and implemented a range of highly creative projects in the fields of art, media, games and quizzes, as well as research, and sustainable joint actions.
+One of the most remarkable things about the projects was how strongly the students identified with “their” World Heritage Sites.
+The projects all shared one goal: students wanted to reach out to their peers and communities to share what they had learned and experienced about World Heritage and climate change – they wanted to encourage them to reflect on the issue themselves and to activate them for the mission of safeguarding heritage and climate.
+They did that in a highly creative way, making each project unique and personal.
+Find out more about the students’ projects here!

 ART